Nisbet Research Award

 This grant is open globally to any student, professional, or amateur and should focus on those interested in research and conservation on terns and gulls.
 Financial and education status of applicants are not considerations.
 Selection is made by a committee based on the applicant’s likelihood of publishing timely and substantial contributions to the literature and/or making a contribution to the conservation of waterbirds.
 Depending on the scientific merit of the competition, awards will be offered in most years – one or more awards in the $1,000 range will be given.
 View past Nisbet Research Award winners.

-Proposals are due by July 15.
-The award or awards, if any, will be announced no later than 1 October, annually.
+Proposals are due by February 1st.
+The award or awards, if any, will be announced no later than March 1st.

 The recipients of awards are expected to publish their reports in peer-reviewed outlets and acknowledge both the Nisbet Award and the Waterbird Society for support.
 The recipients are also expected to submit a short (1-2 page) report to the Grants Committee summarizing the results of their research project.